 If you are in a leadership role, what are the key values you want to encourage?
 And would staff say there is a strong match with your own behaviour?

 Team members are also encouraged to contribute to decision-making whenever possible.
 In high-performing workplaces, you often see collaborative decision-making, where many decisions are made by consensus.
-This is a very powerful way to encourage team members to take greater ownership and leadership over solutions.
+This is a very powerful way to encourage team members to take greater ownership of change and leadership over solutions.

-- Great leaders encourage employee development and learning: One of the great ironies of my work is that it is often the very high-performing workplaces who book me to run training for their staff, not those which are struggling.
+- Great leaders encourage employee development and learning: One of the great ironies of my work is that it is often the high-performing workplaces who book me to run training for their staff, not those which are struggling.
 But I suppose I shouldn’t be surprised that great leaders are investing in their people.

-- Great leaders welcome criticism and feedback as opportunities to learn: They make it easy for team members to raise concerns, often asking for feedback informally and also putting in place processes that make it easy for team members to speak up – regular two-way discussions and staff surveys being two examples.
+- Great leaders welcome criticism and feedback as opportunities to learn: They make it easy for team members to raise concerns, often asking for feedback informally and putting in place processes that make it easy for team members to speak up – regular two-way discussions and staff surveys being two examples.
 Importantly, great leaders respond in a positive way, often thanking people when they have raised their concerns.

 Making it easy for people to raise concerns and give feedback has benefits at a number of levels.
 Firstly, it helps challenges to be identified so appropriate action can be taken sooner.
 Feedback also results in issues being addressed before they escalate into major concerns.
 A team leader’s openness to feedback from their team also makes team members more open to feedback themselves.